ologico/id/src/pages/about.md

 # About

-This is our corp about page
+Infinite Logic is a public benefit corporation.